-In modern Western thought, Carl Gustav Jung is the first to use the term “shadow” regarding the human psyche.
+In modern Western thought, Carl Gustav Jung is the first to use “shadow” regarding the human psyche.

 “The shadow is a moral problem that challenges the whole ego-personality, for no one can become conscious of the shadow without considerable moral effort.
 To become conscious of it involves recognizing the dark aspects of the personality as present and real.
 This act is the essential condition for any kind of self-knowledge.” — Carl Jung, (1951)